 The common theme that unites my varied research interests is understanding how powerful actors in global politics attempt to coerce weaker ones by means that stop short of outright violence.
 Stated more simply, how do powerful actors get others to do what they want without going to war?
 And how can the less powerful resist?

-In a current working paper, I shift from looking at HSGs to a novel genre of games called Multiplayer Online Battle Arenas, the most popular of which is a game called League of Legends (LoL), with an estimated 40 million people playing any given day.
+In another paper, I shift from looking at HSGs to a novel genre of games called Multiplayer Online Battle Arenas, the most popular of which is a game called League of Legends (LoL), with an estimated 40 million people playing any given day.
 The paper analyzes how LoL’s developer, Santa Monica-based Riot Games, is attempting to use nationalism to generate interest in its product by organizing an annual international tournament where the best players from different countries around the world compete.
 This tournament is explicitly modelled on the FIFA World Cup, with an identical competitive format, as well as an opening ceremony and theme song.
 But commodifying nationalism to sell a computer game is a potentially dangerous gamble for Riot Games, since it opens the door to racism and xenophobia in the already perilous world of online gaming, where various forms of discrimination and toxic behavior are rife.
 Given the tens of millions of individuals who play LoL and closely follow its high-level competitions, the stakes are high.

 In a different working paper, I explore which factors best explain why some countries’ athletes do better than others at esports.
 Extrapolating from past work that seeks to predict the Olympic Gold Medal totals of various countries, I create a model which predicts the total earnings each country’s esports athletes will win in a given year.